lliendo/Radar/docs/server-configuration.rst

 of Radar are described.
 Take a cup of your favourite beverage and read it carefully.
 Once you read it you will find that configuring Radar is easy.
 Try not to skip any sections because every part of it has something to say.
-By the end of this document you'll have a solid knowledge on how to configure Radar and not going into trouble on the way.
+By the end of this document you'll have solid knowledge on how to configure Radar and not going into trouble on the way.